West Coast Main Line: Modernisation by Railtrack and Network Rail

 By the dawn of the 1990s, it was clear that further modernisation was required.
 Initially this took the form of the InterCity 250 project.
 The modernisation plan unveiled by Virgin and the new infrastructure owner Railtrack involved the upgrade and renewal of the line to allow the use of tilting Pendolino trains with a maximum line speed of 140 mph, in place of the previous maximum of 110 mph.
-Railtrack estimated that this upgrade would cost £2 billion, be ready by 2005, and cut journey times to 1 hour for London to Birmingham and 1 hr 45 mins for London to Manchester.
+Railtrack estimated that this upgrade would cost £2 billion, be ready by 2005, and cut journey times to 1 hour for London to Birmingham and 1 hour 45 mins for London to Manchester.

 However, these plans proved too ambitious and were subsequently scaled back.
-The upgrade was described as "a classic example of disastrous project management".
+The upgrade was described as "a classic example of disastrous project management."
 Central to the implementation of the plan was the adoption of moving block signalling, which had never been proven on anything more than simple metro lines and light rail systems – not on a complex high-speed heavy-rail network such as the WCML.
 Despite this, Railtrack made what would prove to be the fatal mistake of not properly assessing the technical viability and cost of implementing moving block prior to promising the speed increase to Virgin and the government.

 By 1999, with little headway on the modernisation project made, it became apparent to engineers that the technology was not mature enough to be used on the line.
-The bankruptcy of Railtrack in 2001 and its replacement by Network Rail following the Hatfield crash brought a reappraisal of the plans, while the cost of the upgrade soared.
+The bankruptcy of Railtrack in 2001 and its replacement by Network Rail, following the Hatfield crash brought a reappraisal of the plans, while the cost of the upgrade soared.
 Following fears that cost overruns on the project would push the final price tag to £13 billion, the plans were scaled down, bringing the cost down to between £8 billion and £10 billion, to be ready by 2008, with a maximum speed for tilting trains of a more modest 125 mph – equalling the speeds available on the East Coast route, but some way short of the original target, and even further behind BR's original vision of 155 mph speeds planned and achieved with the APT.